Torps96/Emerald-DAO-Shard-Tokenomics/README.md

 #### Benefits of Membership:
 Below outlines the current benefits of holding an Emerald:
-   * Ability to vote on the DAO's actions, each Emerald held (Genesis or Regular) gives you 1 voting right.
+   * Ability to vote on the DAO's actions, each Emerald held (Genesis or Regular) gives you 1 voting power in polls.
-   * Closed discord rooms for discussion of projects, creating proposals to buy projects and to partake in community contests with prizes.
+   * Closed discord rooms for discussions on projects, creation of proposals to buy projects and to partake in community contests with prizes.
    * Ability to claim $Shard tokens weekly.
    * Weekly giveaway for Emerald owners: Every week two Emerald holders will be chosen by random to receive ADA to their wallet.
 Emeralds must be held in your wallet and not listed on secondary marketplaces.
    * Monthly NFT giveaway for Emerald owners: Every month an Emerald holder will be chosen by random to receive an NFT to their wallet.
-Some months will have more NFTs sent depending on the community wallet and collabs with other projects.
+Some months will have more NFTs sent depending on the community wallet and collaborations with projects.
-   * Whitelist Spots Giveaway: Whenever we partner with projects Emerald holders will be chosen by random to receive whitelist spots to mint the project.
+   * Whitelist Spots Giveaway: Whenever we partner with projects Emerald holders will be chosen by random to receive whitelist spots to mint said project.
    * Use of community wallet NFTs as profile pictures: Emerald owners will be able to use NFTs in the community wallets as their profile picture with a small edit of an Emerald added to the picture.

 Benefits of holding an Emerald are not limited to the above, there will be additional features added in the future.

 #### Genesis vs Regular Emeralds:
 Below outlines the difference between Genesis and Regular Emeralds:
-  * Genesis Emeralds have 5 times the chance of winning a raffle/giveaway/whitelist spot than a regular emerald does.
+  * Genesis Emeralds have 5 times the chance of winning a raffle/giveaway/whitelist spot than a Regular Emerald does.
   * Genesis Emeralds will earn 5 times the number of $Shard tokens a Regular Emerald does.
   * Genesis Emeralds will have future utility that regular emeralds do not have, TBA.